 Walmart has discontinued funding for complimentary subscriptions for pharmacy faculty.
 Individual subscriptions may be obtained through Pharmacist's Letter.

-The LactMed® database, produced by the NLM, contains information on drugs and other chemicals to which breastfeeding mothers may be exposed.
+This NIH database (updated monthly) contains peer-reviewed information on drugs and chemicals to which breastfeeding mothers may be exposed as well as levels of such substances in breast milk and infant blood, and the possible adverse effects in the nursing infant.
 Suggested therapeutic alternatives to those drugs are provided, where appropriate.

 LIVERTOX®, produced by the NIDDK and the NLM, provides information on the diagnosis, cause, frequency, patterns, and management of liver injury attributable to prescription and nonprescription medications, herbals and dietary supplements.

 DailyMed is the official provider of FDA label information (package inserts).
 This Web site provides a standard, comprehensive, up-to-date, look-up and download resource of medication content and labeling found in medication package inserts.

 The NLM Drug Information Portal is a free resource that searches U.S. government agencies, including the National Library of Medicine, FDA and CDC.
 Includes current information regarding consumer health, clinical trials, AIDS–related drug information, MeSH® pharmacological actions, PubMed® biomedical literature, and physical properties and structure.
 The portal covers drugs from the time they are entered into clinical trials through entry into the U.S. marketplace.